sandsmark/aicompo-tg17/README.md

 A game similar to Pacman™, but where you are the ghosts.

+You create an AI that controls one of the four ghosts.
+Initially you can't pass through other ghosts, so watch out for getting blocked in.
+You gain points by eating pellets, and by eating a super pellet you can eat other ghosts.
+The round is over when either the last pellet is gone or there is only one player left.

 Original idea by Kepler.

 Graphics are from http://pacman.shaunew.com/redmine/projects/pacman and licensed under the GPLv3.